seanzippers/seanzippers/README.md

 ## Hi there 👋

 👋 Welcome to My GitHub!
-I'm a cybersecurity enthusiast with a background in engineering and IT, now diving deep into the world of security analysis, vulnerability remediation, and threat defense.
+I'm a security enthusiast with a background in engineering and IT, now diving deep into the world of security analysis, vulnerability remediation, and threat defense.

 🔐 What You'll Find Here: